 CCPA Definition of Personal Information

-The California Consumer Privacy Act (CCPA) applies to anyone who services residents of California.
-The CCPA brings California’s law much more in line with the EU’s laws.
+The California Consumer Privacy Act (CCPA) applies to anyone who services residents of California and meets certain thresholds.

 - Information from government records